 Athletic Incontinence relates to urinary incontinence experienced when you engage in high impact or strenuous activity.
 Abrams (2202) defines Urinary Incontinence as "the complaint of any involuntary leakage of urine".
-A study by Carls (2007) indicated that female athletes who participate in high-impact sports are at risk for Urinary Incontinence and that there is a lack of knowledge in young female athletes of preventative incontinence care.
+A study by Carls (2007) indicated that female athletes who participate in high-impact sports are at risk for Urinary Incontinence and a lack of knowledge in young female athletes of preventative incontinence care.

-How common is Athletic Incontinence
+How common is Athletic Incontinence?

 Eliason (2002) studied 35 elite trampolinists (range 12-22 years) and found approximately 80% of the trampolinists reported involuntary urinary leakage, but only during trampoline training.
 The leakage started after 2.5 years of training.
-Age, duration of training, and training frequency all increased risk.
+Age, duration of the training, and training frequency all increased the risk.
 All women above 15 years of age reported urinary leakage.

 Addressing Athletic Incontinence

-Athletic Incontinence is generally thought to be the result of decreased structural support of the pelvic floor due to increased abdominal pressure during the activity.
+Athletic Incontinence is generally thought to be the result of the decreased structural support of the pelvic floor due to increased abdominal pressure during the activity.

 In a study, BØ (1989), strengthening of the pelvic floor muscles was shown to be effective in reducing symptoms of urinary incontinence.

-To address Athletic Incontinence BØ (2004) recommends pelvic floor muscle training (kegel exercises) as it has no serious adverse effects.
-In addition to working on strengthening the pelvic floor muscles athletes should also work on improving their Core Stability.
+To address Athletic Incontinence BØ (2004) recommends pelvic floor muscle training (Kegel exercises) as it has no serious adverse effects.
+In addition to working on strengthening the pelvic floor muscles, athletes should also work on improving their Core Stability.

 It takes diligence to identify your pelvic floor muscles and learn how to contract and relax them.
 Here are some pointers:

-Do not make a habit of using Kegel exercises to start and stop your urine stream as this can lead to incomplete emptying of the bladder which increases the risk of a urinary tract infection.
+Do not make a habit of using Kegel exercises to start and stop your urine stream as this can lead to incomplete emptying of the bladder, which increases the risk of a urinary tract infection.

-Perhaps modifying training programs to avoid fatiguing the pelvic floor muscles and introducing high intensity jumping slowly may help the pelvic floor muscles to adapt and reduce athletic incontinence.
+Perhaps modifying training programs to avoid fatiguing the pelvic floor muscles and introducing high-intensity jumping slowly may help the pelvic floor muscles to adapt and reduce athletic incontinence.
 Further research is required.

-If you quote information from this page in your work then the reference for this page is:
+If you quote information from this page in your work, then the reference for this page is: